EU's Oettinger says Greek debt cut would send wrong signal to other countries

 Brussels cannot change its position because of an election, the German EU commissioner for digital economy said.

-However, Oettinger signaled that Brussels could be flexible on extending some details of loans already granted.
+However, Oettinger signalled that Brussels could be flexible on extending some details of loans already granted.

 "We have already shown some flexibility on credit maturity.
 We have already done everything that is feasible when it comes to rates.
 That is what we offer him (Tsipras)," he said.